roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 I see, Hinagiku nodded.
 That is why Lydia and Yuuyami are so composed.
 If together with Haruka, there is no risk to Prico.
 Both self-mutilation and self-destruction will definitely be prevented if it's Haruka.
-Well, however Prico has yet no emotions nor awareness  to hurt herself, thought Hinagiku.
+Well, although Prico has yet no emotions nor awareness  to hurt herself, thought Hinagiku.

 "And, where are the three of them now?"